• Skip to main content

 Top down view of roasted vegetables, feta and lemon wedges with buckwheat on large plate.

 Contrary to its name buckwheat is not a type of wheat, but a plant with grain-like seeds.
 It is an excellent source of protein, magnesium, and other minerals.
 Naturally gluten free it is high in fibre and rutin, which is a type of antioxidant.
-Buckwheat is also thought to promote heart health.

-Buckwheat salad ingredients
+Buckwheat salad ingredients and substitutions

 Side view of buckwheat salad with roasted vegetables, olives and feta on white plate.